pivotal/docs-tap/scst-scan/install-app-scanning.hbs.md

     ```

 ## <a id="config-sa-reg-creds"></a> Configure Service Accounts and Registry Credentials

+# RYANNOTE:  Do we need these if we are doing as part of supply chain?
+The answer is no.

 >**Note** If you used the Namespace Provisioner to provision your developer namespace, the following section has already been completed and you can proceed to [scanning integration](./integrate-app-scanning.hbs.md).
 For more information, see the [Namespace Provisioner documentation](../namespace-provisioner/default-resources.hbs.md).